openpathsampling/openpathsampling/docs/absolute_beginners.md

 of Frenkel and Smit's "Understanding Molecular Simulation", or find another text that provides a similar introduction.

-We assume that you're familiar with the idea that molecular dynamics can be used to generate trajectories.
-And we also assume

 Path sampling techniques apply, obviously, to "paths".
 We will use the word "trajectory" interchangeably with "path".
 Each path is made up of several "snapshots" or "frames".
 Again, we often use these words interchangeably.